CLUSTERfoo/clusterfoo-dot-com/content/articles/sorting.markdown

 request.

-Anyway, while all those scoring functions work pretty well, they didn't quite fit the requirements for *CANLII Connects*.
+Anyway, while all those scoring functions work pretty well, they didn't quite fit the requirements for *CanLII Connects*.

 In this post, I'll walk through the decision process of creating a scoring function.
 Hopefully this will be useful if you encounter a similar feature to